Problem Space Transformations for Out-of-Distribution Generalisation in Behavioural Cloning: Experimental Results

 \section{Experimental Results}

 In this section we want to understand how BC policies perform in-distribution and OOD, in the baseline problem space $\mathcal{P}$, and in those defined by the proposed transformations.
-We consider three tasks which fulfil our assumptions on the problem-type to evaluate the effect of the transformations on OOD generalisation. \looseness -1
+We first consider three simulated tasks which fulfil our assumptions on the problem-type to evaluate the effect of the transformations on OOD generalisation.
+While we focus on simulated experiments as they allow better control over experimental conditions, we complete our empirical evaluation on a real-world task in Section \ref{sec:real}, which confirms simulated results on hardware. \looseness -1